souravs17031999/opioner-home/README.md

 Currently, the project is deployed using Github servers and all requests are served through Github API gateway.
 Backend of [Opioner app](https://github.com/souravs17031999/opioner-backend)(private repo) is served through Heroku servers.

+# Deliverables
+This project contains two types of deliverables :
+- Vanilla JS webapp (no framework) [The last released version is 6.0.0]
+- Express powered dockerized webapp [Versions starting from 7.0.0]

 # Running project locally:

+- Vanilla JS [6.0.0]:
   * Clone this repo
     `git clone git@github.com:souravs17031999/opioner-home.git`
   * Start the web server locally on any port (ex.
 5500).
   * your app should be visible on http://127.0.0.1:5500/opioner-home

+- Dockerized webapp [>=7.0.0]
+  * run `make local`
+  * Your webapp should start on http://localhost:3000/index.html
+  * Provide required configurations and env vars through your shell as defined in `docker-compose.yml`

 ### Easy configuration
 * For local development and production, both configuration can be handled using js/config.js where hosts/URL for staging, local and production can be managed.